Leeiio/Alfred-Workflows/README.md

 #### Usage

-Type `inews hot` in Alfred and follow it's instructions.
+Type `inews` in Alfred and follow it's instructions.

 ## Credits